Crosswalk.com

 As the story progresses, we learn that this woman regularly comes to the well at this time of day (John 4:15).
 She has been married 5 times, and is currently living in unrepentant sin, by living with her boyfriend (John 4:16-18).
 These circumstances point to her desire to avoid the shame that would come by attending the well when other women were present.
 And yet, Jesus, in His divine intentionality sought to meet this specific woman at this specific time.

-How Is Jesus Revealed in This Story?
+How Is Jesus Revealed in The Story of the Woman at the Well?

 Through conversation with the Samaritan woman, we see Jesus reveal Himself three times throughout the story.
 First, Jesus is revealed as the Living Water (John 4:13-14).
 After asking the Samaritan woman for a drink, He responds to her by offering her something greater.
 He says: